theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**:
 1. Solved some LeetCode problems in the 30 days of JavaScript study plan
 2. Read up on Wix's APIs

+### Day 83: November 10th, Sunday

+**Today's Progress**:
+1. Solved up to problem 15 in the 30 days of JavaScript study plan